CryptoSys PKI Toolkit Manual

 The function CMS_VerifySigData carries out steps 2 and 3 directly with options for the user to pass the signer's certificate details if they are not already included and also to pass the message digest of the eContent for detached signatures.

-The function CMS_GetSigDataDigest will extract the message digest, if possible, to enable the user to perform their own separate comparison with an independently-computed message digest.
+The function CMS_GetSigDataDigest will extract the message digest, if possible, to enable the user to perform their own separate comparison with an independently-computed message digest of the eContent.
 Note that being able to retrieve the message digest with this function implicitly verifies that the purported signer really did use their private key to sign the object.
 However, unlike the CMS_VerifySigData function, success with this function does not necessarily mean that the signer actually signed the eContent itself.
-Furthermore, if the signer used the DSA signature algorithm and did not include message attributes, then you cannot directly extract the message digest of the eContent.
-Confused so far?
-Try writing this manual.
+Furthermore, if the signer used the DSA or RSA-PSS signature algorithms and did not include message attributes, then you cannot directly extract the message digest of the eContent.

 To extract just the certificates themselves from a SignedData object, use the X509_GetCertFromP7Chain function.
 This will work for all types of SignedData objects, not just the "certs-only" type.